EqualityAI/Checklist/README.md

 The opening page show a few statistics about the current volume of tweeting about the conference.
 If the conference is part of a larger Twitter community, you can also display overall statistics about tweeting in that community.
 For example, **rstudio::conf** tweets are from members of the broader **#rstats** Twitter community.
 The front page also includes the top retweeted and liked tweets from a configurable time window, such as 12 hours, and the most recent tweet sent.

-A lack of transparency regarding the training data used for model development directly affects the reproducibility, generalizability, and interpretability of a proposed model.
-(1) Therefore, we need transparency in the reporting of the design, development, evaluation, and validation of AI models in health care to achieve and retain confidence and trust for all the stakeholders.
-(1) Transparency is needed across 3 main categories: the population from which the data were acquired; model design and development, including training data; and model evaluation and validation.
-(1)

-The Acquire & Explore Data, Data bias scanner (specifically the patient demographic characteristics), Architect & train, and Staged deployment sections of the checklist are anchored in MINIMAR (MINimum Information for Medical AI Reporting) feeding into ongoing initiatives such as CONSORT, SPIRIT (11), and TRIPOD-ML(1) to include an ML or AI component.

 ### Acquire & Explore Data<a name="acquire-&-explore-data" />
 #### Population <a name="population"></a> | Study setting <a name="study-setting"></a> | Data source <a name="data-source"></a> | Cohort selection <a name="cohort-selection"></a>